Johnler29/Final-Metro-NaviGo/README.md

-# Metro Link Tracker 🚌
+# NaviGO 🚌

 A comprehensive real-time bus tracking system with mobile app, admin dashboard, and backend infrastructure.
 Built with React Native, Expo, React, and Supabase.

 ## 🌟 Project Overview

-Metro Link Tracker is a complete bus tracking solution consisting of:
+NaviGO is a complete bus tracking solution consisting of:
 - **Mobile App** - React Native app for passengers
 - **Admin Dashboard** - React web app for fleet management
 - **Backend** - Supabase database with real-time capabilities